StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-04-01-Github-Basics.md

 1. Enter the website https://github.com
 2. Register your account (if you have account you can ommit this step)
     ![alt text](/assets/images/register_github.png "register_github")
-3. Sign in to your account.
+3. Sign in to your account
     - click *Sign in* button

         ![alt text](/assets/images/sign_in_button_github.png "sign_in_button_github")